panayi/ember-data-sync/README.md

       the server with every up-sync/down-sync combination.
 In-between syncs, it is not ensured that a client is in sync with the server.

 If data is shared among multiple clients, the app may require more frequent synchronizations.
-In this case the app can manually call DS.ClientStore's downSync() method.
+In this case the app can manually call DS.SyncStore's downSync() method.
 For example, the following will synchronize every 30 seconds:

 Todo